 Possible covered call writing scenarios at the expiration date of the near month options:

 1. The share price is below $40.

 In this case, the sold $40 call options will expire worthless and we keep the $1300.
 We still hold our $32 call options and we now sell more ATM call options for the next month out.

 2. The share price is slightly above $40.

 We then buy back the sold calls and immediately sell further call options at a higher strike price for the next month out, making a profit in the process, thanks to time decay.

 3. The share price has made a strong move upward to around $50

 The sold $40 call options will now be deep-in-the-money and we will be exposed by $10 per share, meaning that we will be forced to sell the shares at $40 when the market price is $50.
 But at the same time, we hold $32 call options which are now $18 in-the-money.

-The above covered call writing strategy is a great reduced risk alternative to the traditional covered call.
+The abovementioned covered call writing strategy is a great reduced-risk alternative to the traditional covered call.
 Your sold options are ‘covered’ by the deep ITM options instead of the underlying shares themselves.

 In fact, this strategy actually has another name – the Calendar Spread.